top of page

 Upon our purchase of Terragong in late 2014 from the Marks family, we undertook 18 months of sympathetic renovations, including demolition of the 1940s kitchen lean-to, construction of a new kitchen and family room annex as well as the addition of five (indoor!) toilets and en suite facilities for our three guest rooms, which are located in the single-storey weatherboard wing (dating from the late 1800s, this part of the house was rebuilt following a fire which destroyed the original kitchen and single-storey structure).

 With completion of the house renovations, we have turned our attention to numerous and extensive landscaping projects, working to a master plan devised by renowned landscape architect Myles Baldwin.
-In 2019 we're focusing our efforts on establishing the traditional enclosed kitchen garden, complete with raised vegetable and flower beds, citrus trees and new chicken coop.

 Click here to learn about the steps we have taken to minimise our day-to-day impact on the environment.

 Guests at Terragong are hosted by live-in owners Darryl Gordon and Simon Milner, who are on hand to offer service that is attentive yet unobtrusive.
 One of the great pleasures of boutique hosted accommodation is the opportunity for a more informal, shared experience; Darryl and Simon are knowledgeable and helpful, but also happy to take the time to chat and share a joke.

 As an award-winning interior designer, Darryl has brought an eye for exquisite detail to the refurbishment and decoration of Terragong.
 For more information regarding Darryl's design consultancy and portfolio of work, visit Darryl Gordon Design.